jasp-stats/jasp-desktop/Resources/Help/analyses/binomialbayesiansummarystatistics.md

 Summary Statistics - Bayesian Binomial Test
 ==========================

+This function computes the Bayes factor for a binomially distributed observation

 The Bayesian binomial test is described in Jeffreys (1961, p.
 256).
 This test informs us whether the data support or contradict a value suggested for the parameter (chance) in question.

+### Models:
+Null model: *p = p0*

+Alt  model: *p ~ Beta(a,b)*

-*a0* is the suggested value of the rate parameter of Binomial under null hypothesis.
+*p0* is the suggested value of the rate parameter of Binomial under null hypothesis.
 Data observed: *s* successes and *f* failures, total number of trials, *n = s + f*.
 In Theory of Probability, Jeffreys assumes a uniform prior on the rate parameter under alternative hypothesis.
 The Bayes factor used here is a more general case, assuming a beta prior on the rate parameter. [beta(1,1) corresponds to a uniform prior]

 Default Options
 -------